iota-community/X-Team_IOTA_Identity/.github/ISSUE_TEMPLATE/x-team-initiative-application.md

 - [ ] Tester
 - [ ] Writer

-## What are you skills?
+## What are your skills?
 (Programming languages and/or other tools)
 Please arrange your skills along with experience.
 1. your skill 1
 2. your skill 2
 3. your skill 3
 4. your skill 4

-## Describe yourself in a few sentene
+## Describe yourself in a few sentences
 - [please fill in]

 ## Why do you like to join the Identity X-Team?